Multimodal hierarchical Variational AutoEncoders with Factor Analysis latent space: Introduction

 \section{Introduction}

-Many real-world problems require dealing with heterogeneous and mixed data types.
-For instance, combining cloud images and multimodal information, such as temperature, humidity, pressure, and wind speed, enhances cloud classification \cite{liu2019hierarchical}.
-Similarly, fusion multimodal sensor streams, such as cameras, lidar, radar measurements, and environmental sensors, e.g., temperature, wind speed, and humidity, improve object detection for autonomous vehicles \cite{bijelic2020seeing}.
-Even in microbiology, the combination of spectrograms, epidemiological data, and antibiotic resistance optimizes the automatic discrimination of bacteria \cite{rodriguez2022rapid, guerrero2021development}.
+Real-world problems often require the handling of heterogeneous data.
+For example, combining cloud images with multi-modal information like temperature, humidity, pressure, and wind speed has been shown to improve cloud classification \cite{liu2019hierarchical}.
+Similarly, fusing multi-modal sensor streams, such as cameras, lidar, radar measurements, and environmental sensors (e.g., temperature, wind speed, and humidity), can enhance object detection for autonomous vehicles \cite{bijelic2020seeing}.
+Even in microbiology, the combination of spectrograms, epidemiological data, and antibiotic resistance information has been found to optimise the automatic discrimination of bacteria \cite{rodriguez2022rapid, candela2021automatic, guerrero2021development}.

-Deep generative models emerge as a powerful methodology to learn from these multimodal data, since they have demonstrated their ability to create diverse and realistic synthetic data such as images \cite{hirte2021realistic, li2021single, chen2022two}, text \cite{brown2020language, zheng2021deep, xu2021table}, or audio signals \cite{wu2022wav2clip, borsos2022audiolm, yi2022add}.
-Deep hierarchical VAEs \cite{sonderby2016ladder, klushyn2019learning, vasco2022leveraging, hong2022return} further divide the latent space into disjoint groups of latent variables to increase the expressiveness of both the approximate posterior and prior distributions.
-They are robust models capable of disentangling private and shared information into hierarchical latent variables \cite{vowels2020nestedvae, peis2020unsupervised,peis2022missing,kojima2022organization}.
-However, training deep hierarchical models creates inference bias due to approximate inference techniques, requiring time-costly techniques such as Hamiltonian Monte Carlo sampling \cite{caterini2018hamiltonian,peis2022missing}.
+Deep generative models emerge as a powerful methodology for learning from multi-modal data due to their ability to create diverse and realistic synthetic data such as images \cite{hirte2021realistic, li2021single, chen2022two}, text \cite{brown2020language, zheng2021deep, xu2021table}, or audio signals \cite{wu2022wav2clip, borsos2022audiolm, yi2022add}.
+Deep hierarchical \ac{VAE}s \cite{sonderby2016ladder, klushyn2019learning, vasco2022leveraging, hong2022return} further divide the latent space into disjoint groups of latent variables, enhancing the expressiveness of both the approximate posterior and prior distributions.
+These models are robust and can disentangle private and shared information into hierarchical latent variables \cite{vowels2020nestedvae, peis2020unsupervised,peis2022missing,kojima2022organization}.
+However, training such deep hierarchical architectures leads to inference bias due to the use of approximate inference techniques, which often require computationally expensive methods such as Hamiltonian Monte Carlo sampling \cite{peis2022missing, caterini2018hamiltonian}.